 The most significant building in Gdinj is the Church of St. George, which is almost one kilometer away from the center of the village.
 The church was built in the Renaissance-Baroque style, and it dates back to the sixteenth century.

 Gdinj is connected by road with the Pokrivenik bay, which is located on the northern coast of the island of Hvar.
 The bay is deeply cut into the very island of Hvar, and with its high, imposing rocks, it is protected from the wind, which makes it a perfect natural shelter for ships of all sizes.
 What is especially interesting about the bay are the caves.
 One of them, Badanj, guards the remains of the island’s Neolithic life.
 If you are interested in history, it might be a good idea to visit the Grapčeva cave located in the village of Humac.
 For example, when driving from Gdinj to Jelsa, you can make a short trip to Humac.
+If you are interested in history, it might be a good idea to visit the Grapčeva cave located in the village of Humac.
+When driving from Gdinj to Jelsa, you can make a short trip to Humac.
+The hamlet of Humac is an amazing piece of popular architecture, there are 140 small houses, built almost entirely out of stone, except for doors and windows.
 Humac is the starting point for an excursion to the Grapčeva cave that dates back to the Neolithic era.
 It is a cave filled with stalactites and stalagmites.
 It is the birthplace of the civilization and the culture of Hvar, and it is also one of the oldest archaeological sites in the Mediterranean.
-If you want to enter the Grapčeva cave, the Tourist Board of Jelsa will give you all the information you need.
+If you want to enter the Grapčeva cave, our Concierge will arrange all neeeded, just give us a call at 48h in advance, at least...

 Let us go back from the Neolithic period to today and the Pokrivenik bay.
 At the end of the bay is one of the most beautiful pebble beaches on the island, and there are also some old fishing houses with a boat dock which give this place its special charm.
 The bay also has some restaurants which serve fresh fish and traditional Dalmatian dishes.